Dian Farmer Learning To Grow Our Own Food

 If you’re feeling stressed at work, having plants in your office or home can lower your blood pressure, heart rate, and respiration.
 They help reduce your stress and anxiety.

-However there are different ways you can get rid of these aphids, mites, and other creepy, crawly creatures.
-You don’t have to use chemical pesticides to kill them.
 They are not only dangerous for you, your family, and your pets, chemical pesticides are also very expensive and do not always work.

 Let’s get started!

-Soapy Water
+1. Soapy Water Homemade Bug Spray

-2 tablespoons mild liquid soap
+2 tablespoons mild liquid dish soap (be sure it’s a mild soap)

 1 gallon water